Turing machine examples: Alternative description

 Another description sees the problem as how to keep track of how many "1"s there are.
 We can't use one state for each possible number (a state for each of 0,1,2,3,4,5,6 etc), because then we'd need infinite states to represent all the natural numbers, and the state machine is finite - we'll have to track this using the tape in some way.

 The basic way it works is by copying each "1" to the other side, by moving back and forth - it is intelligent enough to remember which part of the trip it is on.
 In more detail, it carries each "1" across to the other side, by recognizing the separating "0" in the middle, and recognizing the "0" on the other side to know it's reached the end.
 It comes back using the same method, detecting the middle "0", and then the "0" on the original side.
 This "0" on the original side is the key to the puzzle of how it keeps track of the number of 1's.

 The trick is that before carrying the "1", it marks that digit as "taken" by replacing it with an "0".
 When it returns, it fills that "0" back in with a "1", then moves on to the next one, marking it with an "0" and repeating the cycle, carrying that "1" across and so on.
 With each trip across and back, the marker "0" moves one step closer to the centre.
 This is how it keeps track of how many "1"'s it has taken across.

 When it returns, the marker "0" looks like the end of the collection of "1"s to it - any "1"s that have already been taken across are invisible to it (on the other side of the marker "0") and so it is as if it is working on an (N-1) number of "1"s - similar to a proof by mathematical induction.

 A full "run" showing the results of the intermediate "motions".
-To see it better click on the image, then click on the higher resolution download:

 3-state Busy Beaver

-The following Turing table of instructions was derived from Peterson (1988) page 198, Figure 7.15.
+The following Turing table of instructions was derived from Peterson: "a three-state busy beaver writes 6 ones before it comes to a halt".
 Peterson moves the head; in the following model the tape moves.
+0 is the blank character: the tape starts with all cells 0.

 The "state" drawing of the 3-state busy beaver shows the internal sequences of events required to actually perform "the state".
-As noted above Turing (1937) makes it perfectly clear that this is the proper interpretation of the 5-tuples that describe the instruction (Undecidable, p.
-119).
+As noted above Turing (1937) makes it perfectly clear that this is the proper interpretation of the 5-tuples that describe the instruction.
 For more about the atomization of Turing 5-tuples see Post–Turing machine:

 The following table shows the "compressed" run — just the Turing states:

 The full "run" of the 3-state busy beaver.
 The resulting Turing-states (what Turing called the "m-configurations" — "machine-configurations") are shown highlighted in grey in column A, and also under the machine's instructions (columns AF-AU)):